Our safety culture, programs and initiatives.

 - Deploying safety technologies in our mobile equipment and ready-mix truck fleets.

-The period 2017-2019 represents three consecutive years of world-class safety performance, measured as less than one reportable/recordable injury for every 200,000 employee-hours worked.
-Of our 489 facilities in the United States, Mexico and the Bahamas, 94% have been accident-free over the last two years.
+The period 2017-2020 represents four consecutive years of world-class safety performance, measured as less than one reportable/recordable injury for every 200,000 employee-hours worked.
+Of our 516 facilities in the United States, Mexico and the Bahamas, 92% were accident-free in 2020.
 In fact, a number of our operations have achieved accident-free records year after year.
+At the end of 2020, our single largest operation, Sac-Tun, in Playa del Carmen, Mexico, reached a remarkable 5.25 million work hours without a lost-time injury.